Qazzgaming/Qazzgaming/README.md

 Sign my ata!

 Always ask for my name!!
-I go by many and usually they are Qaz or Ray!
+I go by many and usually they are Royce or Monroe

 ＿【｀Basic｀】_
 .15🍷ask for name🍷
-.Tmasc🥀Pansexual🥀Dec16
+.Tmasc 🥀 Pansexual 🥀 Dec16

 _ . ~* Boundaries *~ . !!
 ⟡ Pings !!
 Yes ♨ ~ 🥀
-⟡ PDA !!
-Friend only ♨~ 🥀
+⟡ PDA !! friends ♨~ 🥀
-⟡ Touch !!
-Friend only ♨~ 🥀
+⟡ Touch !! yes. ♨~ 🥀
 ⟡ Nick/Petnames !!
 Yes ♨ ~🥀
-⟡ Flirting !!
-No ♨ ~🥀
+⟡ Flirting !! sure /p or /r ♨ ~🥀
 ⟡ FRQs !!
 Yes ♨ ~🥀
 ⟡ DNI !!
 Basic criteria ♨ ~ 🥀

 (CW: my pronouns.cc has small gore/blood references in it) https://pronouns.cc/@DmoCmbl4

+when he say stuff like : I'll eat you I'm not trying to be threatening or wierd IM SORRYYY